BalajiSai2003/FastAPI_Steganography/README.md

 # How to run locally

-First, clone this repo by using the following command
+First, clone this repo by using the following command in cmd Make sure to have git and python3 installed
 ````

 git clone https://github.com/BalajiSai2003/FastAPI_Steganography.git